pranshul-kaushik/Case-Study-Credit-Card/README.md

 - No Auto correlation
 - Residual should be normally distributed

+<h4>Data Analysis</h4>

 The feature selection is done with the help of correlation matrix, f_regression method to infer the relation of each feature with the dependent variables.

 VIF (variance inflation method) is used to infer the relation of the independent variable with each other.

+<h4>Modelling</h4>

-The model can be further improved by keeping the R squared high and the difference between R squared and the adjusted R squared as low as possible otherwise it will indicate multicollinearity in our model.
+The model need to have high R squared and the difference between R squared and the adjusted R squared as low as possible otherwise it will indicate multicollinearity in our model.

 <h2>First Linear Model Summary :</h2>